 Suddenly, that vodka sounds pretty good…

-…but there’s got to be a better way.
+…but there’s got to be a better way to overcome your demons.

 In her book, Feeding Your Demons, Tsultrim Allione talks about an old Tibetan Buddhist meditation practice where you literally visualize whatever “demon” is haunting you, and then sit down and feed them, the same way you’d feed a guest or a friend at a dinner party.
 Allione argues that this has a healing effect—that it represents accepting the worst part of ourselves and developing compassion for ourselves.